stormpath/stormpath-sdk-node/roadmap.md

 ### Bugs

 * Expanded groups are not cast as CollectionResource type, account.groups becomes a generic object.
 I think <resource>.<collection> should become an iterable interface.
+* Actually, expanded resources don't ever appear to be cast as their type.

 ### Refactoring